chrisammon3000/rockman-ascii/README.md

 ## Description

 In this game, you control Rockman ('X') at the bottom of the screen, moving horizontally to avoid rocks ('o') falling from the top.
 The game increases in difficulty over time, with rocks falling faster and more frequently.
+Your goal is to survive as long as possible and achieve the highest score.

 ## Features

 - ASCII graphics for a retro gaming experience
 - Increasing difficulty as the game progresses
 - Simple controls using arrow keys
+- Teleportation ability for quick escapes
+- Comprehensive scoring system with combos and bonuses
+- Pause functionality
+- Game over screen with final score display

 ## Installation